-If you hear or feel any vibrations with the steering wheel that’s a big no. If it’s a newer car check to see if the power steering is working as it should.
+If you hear or feel any vibrations with the steering wheel that’s a big no. If fitted, check to see if the power steering is working as it should.
 Check that the steering wheel is straight and that the steering is not pulling to one side.

 For brakes, if you feel they’re ‘spongy’ and the car doesn’t stop in a straight line, then that could be pointing out a problem with the brakes.
 This article on brake issues has more detailed symptoms of what you can look out for during a test drive, especially on an older used car.

-The clutch should engage and disengage properly.
+The clutch should engage and disengage smoothly and properly.
 If you hear any sounds when changing gears this could be a sign of a faulty gearbox.

 If there is an air-con system, check if the air conditioning system is working properly.
 Give the controls a quick once over as well and press the buttons to make sure they’re in working order.

-Top things to keep in mind when you take the test drive:
+Top things to keep in mind when you taking test drive of a used car:

-If it’s a used car, you probably would’ve confirmed details such as vehicle history, MOT status, service history, etc. If you haven’t yet, ensure you double-check these details with the seller.
+If it’s a used car, you probably would’ve confirmed details such as vehicle history, MOT status and previous MOT history, service history, etc. If you haven’t yet, ensure you double-check these details with the seller.

 To be sure you’re making the best of your test drive experience, ask the seller for any tips before setting off.
-If the car model is one you’re unfamiliar with then ask them for any features you should be aware of – for example, some newer models have inbuilt CarPlay that has Google Maps to help with navigation.
+If the car model is one you’re unfamiliar with then ask them for any features you should be aware of – for example, driver assistance systems or some newer models have inbuilt CarPlay that has Google Maps to help with navigation.

 If you want to have complete peace of mind about the condition of a car, the best thing to do is pay for a professional mechanic to conduct a pre-purchase inspection.
 It’s a small price to pay to be confident you’re investing in a car that’s fit for purpose and also to potentially avoid a bad deal.
 A basic pre-purchase inspection starts from £55 with ClickMechanic.